samharrell24/covid19-report-maker/README.md

 # CRM
-CRM (COVID-19 Report Maker) generates a report daily about important information posted about COVID-19 on day the report is created.
+CRM (COVID-19 Report Maker) generates a daily report on information about COVID-19 such as the number of cases and important news updates.